US-Iran Peace Talks Set to Resume in Pakistan as Naval Blockade Tightens

 The US naval blockade, imposed on 13 April, has targeted all vessels travelling to or from Iranian ports, threatening to halt more than 90% of Iran's oil exports, the vast majority of which are destined for China.
 Tehran has warned it could "open new fronts" in response to the blockade, raising fears of a wider regional escalation.

 Meanwhile, the war in Sudan has entered its fourth year, with the United Nations warning that the conflict has become the world's most severe humanitarian catastrophe.
-An estimated 14 million people have been displaced, and nearly 29 million face acute hunger, with neighbouring Chad sheltering more than 1.3 million refugees.
+An estimated 34 million people require urgent humanitarian assistance, with between 9.5 and 13.6 million people displaced from their homes.
+Over 21 million people face acute food insecurity, with several regions on the brink of famine.

 Why It Matters

 The outcome of the US-Iran conflict will have profound implications for global energy markets, regional stability in the Middle East, and the international rules-based order.
-For the UK, the economic consequences β higher fuel prices, rising inflation, and pressure on household budgets β are already being felt, making a diplomatic resolution a matter of urgent national interest.
+The scale of the economic disruption is already historic: nations across Europe, Africa, and Asia face acute fuel shortages, global inflation has surged, and the risk of a worldwide recession has increased significantly.
+For the UK, the consequences — higher fuel prices, rising inflation, and pressure on household budgets — are already being felt acutely, making a diplomatic resolution a matter of urgent national interest.

 What's Next

 The proposed Islamabad talks represent the most significant diplomatic opening since the ceasefire collapsed.
-Analysts caution that significant gaps remain between the US and Iranian positions, but the willingness of both sides to return to the table is seen as a positive sign.
 For the latest updates, see coverage from the Independent.